KatherineMichel/agile-sprint-playbook/gv_design_sprint_methodology.md

 ## Day 3: Decide Day

+1. Discussion and consensus
-Whiteboard the user story
+2. Whiteboard the user story

 ## Day 4: Prototype Day

-The storyboard from the previous day is used to make a prototype for user testing interviews
+1. The storyboard from the previous day is used to make a prototype for user testing interviews